 Drunk driving kills nearly 30 people in the United States every day.
 In Texas alone nearly 1,200 people died in drunk driving crashes in 2017.
 Needless to say, drunk driving is a significant source of human suffering, and a serious crime.

-At Sutliff & Stout, we try to encourage responsible behavior and prevent drunk driving tragedies by paying for sober rides on major holidays.
+At Sutliff & Stout, our Houston car accident lawyers try to encourage responsible behavior and prevent drunk driving tragedies by paying for sober rides on major holidays.
 Despite the efforts of educators, law enforcement, and countless non-profits, the problem of drunk driving persists and some Texas cities are especially prone its devastating consequences.

 Given their size, it is obvious that Texas’s largest cities like Houston, San Antonio, Dallas, and Austin experience the most total drunk driving crashes and deaths.
 However, when you look at the numbers on a per capita basis, the results are surprising.
 Based on the last five years, we have ranked the top 10 most dangerous cities in Texas based on drunk driving fatalities per 100,000 people.